CityRelay

 Flexible letting combines short and mid-term rental strategies to maximise rental revenue without committing to long-term agreements.

 First, there is a strong demand for shortlets and midlets.
-The short-term demand, in particular, remains high as London continues to be one of the top destinations in the world.
-With ADRs (average daily rates) increasing year on year, shortlets have the potential to generate significant rental revenue.
+The short-term demand, in particular, remains high as London continues to be one of the world’s top destinations.
+Across City Relay’s managed short-let portfolio, average daily rates (ADRs) increased, resulting in a 16% YoY (year on year) growth in RevPAR (revenue per available room) from September to November 2025.

 Not only that, the demand for midlets is increasing, creating a new market for landlords.
-This is fueled by corporate travellers, remote workers, digital nomads, relocating tenants, etc.
+This is fueled by corporate travellers, remote workers, digital nomads, and relocating tenants.

 Finally, flexibility is ideal for an uncertain market that’s still adjusting to the RRA.
 The ability to switch from short-term to mid-term letting allows landlords to adapt their strategy to comply with regulations.
 They won’t feel locked into a long-term agreement that might no longer be profitable due to new policy shifts.